Practical musicianship,

 Diagnose + rebuild

-We identify the bottleneck fast, then make clear musical decisions in real time.
+We identify the bottleneck fast and make clear musical decisions in real time.

 Practice with intent